-There are other reasons people may opt for this surgery, as eyebrow drooping can actually feel uncomfortable.
+There are other reasons people may opt for eyebrow plastic surgery, as eyebrow drooping can actually feel uncomfortable.

-This plastic surgery option can also help improve the symmetry of eyebrows.
+During the eyebrow lift procedure, the surgeon strategically adjusts the position of the eyebrows to create a more youthful and symmetrical appearance.
 It may change the entire eyebrow shape by decreasing the muscle function that causes brow wrinkling.

 Endoscopic brow lift surgery is not for everyone.
 You should avoid this procedure if you have any of the following problems:

-You should also avoid this procedure if you have unrealistic cosmetic expectations.
-Your appearance will seem more youthful, but the look is more natural.
+You should also avoid eyebrow lift surgery if you have unrealistic cosmetic expectations.
+Your appearance will seem more youthful, but the look will be more natural.